balexandre/utc-time-now/README.md

 ## Extending with stats

-Using Mongo DB, I've also created a super simple statistics that all it does is count the times a give IP Address has requested the current time
+Using MongoDB, I've also created a super simple statistics that all it does is count the times a give IP Address has requested the current time

 ```text
 GET {{HOST}}/stats/:ip_address